brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       named one of the Top 50 most influential people in the art world by Art & Auction, in recognition of her advocacy for women artists.
-She received her M.A. and PhD in art history from the Institute of Fine Arts, New York University, and is an Editor-at-Large for The Brooklyn Rail.
-Reilly is Associate Professor of Art History and Museum Studies at Arizona State University. "
+She received her M.A. and PhD in art history from the Institute of Fine Arts, New York University, and is an Editor-at-Large for the Brooklyn Rail.
+Reilly is Associate Professor of Art History and Museum Studies at Arizona State University."
   - person: patricia-cronin
     event_bio: Patricia Cronin is an interdisciplinary conceptual artist whose work examines issues of gender, sexuality and social justice.
 Cronin’s work has